Vasily Anisimoff: Biography

 After the 1917 February Revolution, he left Siberia and arrived at Petrograd in March 1917.
 Anisimoff participated in the work of the 1-st All-Russian Congress of Soviets of workers' and soldiers' deputies.
 He became a member of the Bureau of the Executive Committee of the Petrograd and one of the deputies of Chairman of Petrograd Soviet, serving since May 1917 until the resignation of the Menshevik Presidium in early September of the same year.

 Vasily Anisimoff also actively participated in the Temporary Council of the Russian Republic (pre-Parliament).
 There he is identified with the left wing group, headed by Lev Kamenev, who sought the peaceful development of the revolution.
 However, the right wing faction led by Leon Trotsky and Lenin won.

 After these events Vasily Anisimoff returned to Siberia, where he stayed for the entirety of the Russian Civil War.
 In 1918-1919 he contributed to an Irkutsk newspaper called "Nashe Delo," which fought against the dictatorship of the proletariat.
 In 1921 Vasily Anisimoff becomes a member of the Constituent Assembly of the Far Eastern Republic, one of the few representatives of the Social Democratic Mensheviks in the coalition of Communist-Socialist government.

 From 1918 to 1924 he worked in Siberia as an employee of the newspaper "Our Business", then Minister of Industry for the Far Eastern Republic.
 In 1923-1924 Vasily Anisimoff was nominated for the post of chairman of the state trust "Far Eastern forest" in Vladivostok.

 In Moscow he became Deputy head of the economic Department of VSNKh (the Supreme Council of National Economy) of the RSFSR and simultaneously managing trust "Exportles".

 During the peak of the Stalinist repression in 1937, Vasily Anisimoff was arrested and sent to the Stalinist camps.
 On 25 April 1938, through the decision of the notorious triple, he was declared an "enemy of the people" and sentenced to execution by firing squad.
 It was carried out at the Kommunarka shooting ground in the Moscow region.

+His wife, Tsitsiliya (Tsilya or Tsinya) Veniaminovna Anisimova (1890–?), was sentenced on June 10, 1938, as a ChSIR to eight years in a corrective labor camp.
+On August 10, 1938, she arrived at the Akmolinsk Camp Division of Karlag from Butyrka Prison; on November 3, 1939, she was transferred by convoy to NKVD Construction Site No. 203.